Weight is BIG business, but what does it really take to release weight?

 Obesity is a Health Problem that is escalating in countries where we are fortunate to have plenty choices of foods and have the money to buy food.
 That in turn is a paradise for food marketing companies that try every which way to entice the buyer to sometimes dubious credibility to healthfulness food and in the case of some products, that portray the image that somehow you will have ‘fun’ or be in the ‘In’ crowd by choosing their product.

-The latest fads are trade names for imaginary hypnosis gastric surgery, or liposuction that entices you to want to exercise, eat slowly etc. etc. I am a clinical hypnotherapist for over 20 years, and I can assure you clients have been releasing weight for years before any of these ‘gimmicks’ came into being.
+The latest fads are trade names for imaginary hypnosis gastric surgery, or liposuction that is freezing fat off to entices you to want to exercise, eat slowly etc. etc. I am a clinical hypnotherapist for over 20 years, and I can assure you clients have been releasing weight for years before any of these ‘gimmicks’ came into being.
 Whilst the imagery works with many people, if you know your hypnosis, you don’t need to do an expensive workshop just to have a copyright name of the company that took it out to take your money that somehow it is something that works better than you already have.
 A well trained hypnotherapist should know what the subconscious is capable off and use client-centered hypnosis to remove the obstacles that are stopping them from achieving their goals.
+To achieve weight loss is essential to keep some healthy habits, like sticking to a 8 hours sleep schedule for example.

 Research shows that most people who go on diets and use willpower, within 5 years, all but around 6% will return to their original weight (sometimes even more).
 Yo-Yo dieting can become the norm.
 But that is caused by dieting regimes.
 People start off using willpower then give it all away as it is not sustainable to keep doing something that you really don’t want to do.
 So what to do?